wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/run-cutover-staged-migrations/includes/6-move-mailboxes-using-cutover-staged-migrations.md

  -  **EmailAddress** (required).
 This field is the email address for a user’s on-premises mailbox.
  -  **Password** (optional).
 This field is the password that will be set on the user’s new Exchange Online mailbox.
 A password must have a minimum length of eight characters.
  -  **ForceChangePassword** (optional).
-When a user logs in to his or her new Exchange Online mailbox for the first time, this option specifies whether the user must change the password.
+When a user logs in to their new Exchange Online mailbox for the first time, this option specifies whether the user must change the password.
 Use either True or False for the value of this parameter.
 Other values are invalid.

 The following example is a CSV file that would migrate two users from contoso.com to Exchange Online using staged migration.
 The first record is the heading line that displays the sequence of fields in each record.